stackhawk/code-example-hawk-api/README.md

 The UI design is a single page app with two screens.
 Please reference the [screen mockups](Hawk%20Reference%20UI%20Mocks.pdf) for the design.

+*NOTE:* The github pdf render is not very good, please download the PDF for proper viewing.

 The `ui/` folder contains a stub of the Typescript/React/Redux based UI.

 You should fork this project and implement the UI based on the design.